ELECTRONIC PAYMENT PROCESSING SERVICES

 The City shall ensure its electronic payment processing services, systems, and procedures are easy to use, cost effective, and secure.

-The OMF Bureau of Revenue and Financial Services’ Public Finance and Treasury Division shall contract for and maintain all City banking-related services, including those related to payment card and automated clearinghouse (ACH) processing.
+The OMF Bureau of Revenue and Financial Services’ Treasury Division shall contract for and maintain all City banking-related services, including those related to payment card and automated clearinghouse (ACH) processing.
 Payment cards refer to credit and debit cards.
 Electronic payment processing refers to the use of credit, debit, and ACH methods of payment.

 Bureaus that provide electronic payment processing options shall be responsible for all direct and indirect costs associated with providing the service.